Woman Finds A Box On Her Doorstep With A Wild Baby Inside

 “It was really like taking care of a baby for us,” Wei added.

 The little boar was named Yezhu and introduced to the family dogs.
-Wei worried that the piglet wouldn’t fit in with the rest of the animals, but Yezhu was determined to not let that happen.
+Wei worried that the piglet wouldn’t fit in with the rest of the animals, but Yezhu was determined to ensure that didn’t happen.

-“She’s really nice to all the dogs even though they do bark at her when she tries to steal their food,” Wei added.
+“She’s really nice to all the dogs, even though they bark at her when she tries to steal their food,” Wei added.
 “She really thinks she is one of them.”

 Taking a nap together...